 A musician whose interests transcend the narrow limits of genre, James has applied his talents to projects as varied as composing a jazz suite on Northumbrian folk tunes, reworking Tallis for the Gabrieli Consort, and recreating the music of jazz trumpeter Chet Baker...

 Composing and arranging credits include performances at the Barbican, Vortex, Cecil Sharp House, Milton Court, the Forge, Spice of Life, West Road, Royal Academy of Music, Phonox, Wilderness Festival, London Jazz Festival and Cambridge Jazz Festival.
 He has worked with artists including Liane Carroll (“a classy arrangement of Dublin Morning” – London Jazz News), Kate Nash (“a properly stirring experience” – The Guardian), Laura Mvula, Will Young, Laurence Cottle, experimental classical group The Hermes Experiment and youth chamber orchestra Britten Sinfonia Academy.
-His compositions and arrangements have been published by Sheet Music Plus and Kevin Bell Music and have been awarded prizes including the 2018 Eddie Harvey Award for Jazz Arranging,and runner up in the 2017 Dankworth Prize in the big band composition category.
+His compositions and arrangements have been published by Sheet Music Plus and Kevin Bell Music and have been awarded prizes including the 2018 Eddie Harvey Award for Jazz Arranging, and runner up in the 2017 Dankworth Prize in the big band composition category.
+In 2020, James was selected by the Ivors Academy for a profile on UK jazz composers, featuring his piece DARKMANS.
 As well as writing for traditional big bands and small jazz line-ups, he has also written extensively for orchestra and last year arranged 18 pieces by David Bowie for 8-part choir and 4- piece band for shows promoted by the Jazz Cafe.

 A highly-accomplished jazz trumpeter, James has performed at many top jazz venues including the Pizza Express Jazz Club, the Vortex, the Casa del Jazz in Rome and at the London, Montreux and Cheltenham Jazz Festivals.
 In 2017 James was invited to take part in the 3rd Jazz Directors series tour with Zoe Rahman, appearing at venues across the North West including Band on the Wall. in 2018, James teamed up with vocalist and pianist Robin Phillips to debut a new Chet Baker tribute, which received a 5-star review from influential jazz blog kindofjazz.com, including the comment "this tune featured a blistering solo by the young trumpet player, James Brady, who impressed throughout."
 2018 also saw James tour Nanjing province, China, with UK neo-soul artist Ollie Lepage Dean and his band Mode9, performing on both trumpet and synthesiser.
 James also plays percussion, and has recently added trombone to his arsenal of instruments.